buildo/retro/docs/toctoc/guides/token-based-recovery-flow.md

 > However, you should normally have **two separate instances** for those
 > domains, as their semantics and policies are likely to be different.
 >
-> For example, you usually want to limit the password recovery access token to
+> For example, you usually want to limit the recovery access token to the
-> the recovery functionality, and use an auth token for anything else.
+> password reset functionality, and use an auth token for anything else.

 ## Functionalities